ktakashi/scheme-concurrent/README.md

 - Guile 2.0.11

 NOTE: on Guile, some of the tests may faile due to the bug of `thread-sleep!`

+The following R7RS implementations are also tested and works partially:

+- Chibi Scheme (0.7.3)
+- Gauche (0.9.5_pre1)

 Why should you use this?
 ------------------------